 One of my precious moments: I’m sitting next to my favorite uncle while he holds my baby brother and talks to my sister.

 Hi!
 I’m Kate Elizabeth, or Katie, as most people call me.

 I have always loved pouring over the dozens of photo albums that my mom put together of our family while I was growing up.
 I used to sit and look at old pictures for hours, remembering all over again the times that made me laugh until my stomach hurt, the beloved places that are no longer a part of my life and therefore such a treasure to have in photos, and most importantly, the people that I love the most.
-Some of those people are still around, but others are not.
-Those photos are precious treasures to me.
+Many of those people have passed away, so those photos are precious treasures to me.

 And so I started taking my own photos early on.
 I remember feeling particularly proud when my mom, who lived behind her camera, complimented a photo I took at an 8th grade summer camp.
 She thought the composition was especially good.
 I remember looking at it often, comparing it to other photos to see what made it better, and trying to take more photos that would make my mom proud.

 I went to school in Germany for 6 months in 1999/2000.
 I wanted to be prepared, so I brought 23 rolls of film with me, and my roommates and friends teased me about it.
 However, by the end of school, those same friends were asking me for copies of all the photos I had taken.
 Two decades later, I still look at those tangible memories I can hold in my hands, and it makes that incredible time in my life feel close.
 I can relive those glorious days over and over, instead of just letting them fade away.
 I’m even tearing up right now just thinking about it.
 It might seem silly, but emotions are powerful, and being able to bring up memories that give you those emotions without worrying about losing them is a valuable thing.
 Photos do that for you.